codeimmortal/nodeloops/README.md

 ## How to use

-If you have installed `nodeloops`, you can use it to  asynchronously even if you have crore of record in your for loop.
+If you have installed `nodeloops`, you can use it for asynchronously loop.

 ```javascript